pjrebsch/memorb/README.md

 end
 ```

 If you prefer `def` and `end` to align, you can move `memorb!` up to a new line and escape the line break.
-The Memorb registration methods require arguments, so if you forget the escape the line break, you'll be made aware when the class itself is loaded.
+The Memorb registration methods require arguments, so if you forget to escape the line break, you'll be made aware when the class is loaded.

 ```ruby
 memorb! \